emcall/EBMInstallGuide/installation.md

 ls -a
 ```

 You will get a list of all of the files in that directory.
-Check if you have a file named exactly:
+Check if you have a file named *exactly*:
 `libmysqlclient.dylib`

-If you do not have this file, there should be a file
+If you do not have this file, there should be a file named:
 `libmysqlclient.[X].dylib`

- where *[X]* is a version number.
+ where [X] is a version number.
 If this is the case, take note of the number.

-If neither are present, you may need to install Connector/C. This can be done using Homebrew.
+If neither are present, you may need to install Connector/C using Homebrew.
 Run:
 ```
 brew install mysql-connector-c
 ```
-Then check again for the MySQL client library in `/usr/local/mysql/lib`.
+Then check again for a MySQL client library file (`libmysqlclient.dylib` or `libmysqlclient.[X].dylib`) in `/usr/local/mysql/lib`.

 Once you have found the `libmysqlclient.dylib` file, check to see what library Qt is expecting.
-Go to the SQL Drivers directory under Plugins for the compiler (clang) you are using.
+Go to the SQL Drivers directory under Plugins for the compiler (clang) you are using and run otool to list the libraries.
 In the Terminal, run:
 ```
 cd ~/Qt/[VERSION]/clang_64/plugins/sqldrivers
 otool -L libqsqlmysql.dylib
 ```
 where *[VERSION]* is the version of Qt you installed (ex 5.12.3).
-(Make sure to type the filename correctly: it is `Lib Q SQL MySQL`)

 This command will list the libraries that Qt's SQL Driver is looking for.
 The important one is `libmysqlclient`.
-Make sure that `libmysqlclient` points to the client file.

-If the client version is wrong, then while within the same directory, run
+This library should point to the exact path of the dylib file you located (either `libmysqlclient.dylib` or `libmysqlclient.[X].dylib` in `/usr/local/mysql/lib`).

+If the SQL driver is not pointing to the correct file, you will need to run install_name_tool to correct it.
+While still in the `~/Qt/[VERSION]/clang_64/plugins/sqldrivers` directory, run:
 ```
 install_name_tool -change [OLD PATH] [NEW PATH] libqsqlmysql.dylib
 ```